 Why electric currents come with a twist

 Magnets can be used to induce currents into wires, and separate charges in gases.
 Conversely, charge separation results in electric currents, and electric currents induce magnetism.
 What we have is a fractal relationship between magnetism and electricity.
 Small currents, with correspondingly small magnetic fields, self organize into larger currents and fields.
 Grand currents with enormous electric fields fall apart into smaller currents with smaller electric fields.
 This is going on everywhere, from the minutest of cells and microbes to galaxies and galaxy clusters.

 There is no top or bottom in this hierarchy.
 It’s all part of one giant cosmic whole.
 However, there’s a small imbalance in it.
-When magnetized photons separate charges, sending positive ions one way, and electrons and negative ions the other way, the tiny attraction between two abrasive textures comes into play.
+When magnetized photons separate charges, sending positive ions one way, and electrons and negative ions the other way, the slight affinity that exists between two abrasive textures comes into play.
 We find that the mechanism that explained the relative size difference between electrons and protons, and also the gravitational force, can be used to explain why electric currents twist.

 To understand this, let us first apply our theory to the phenomenon of charge separation and induction of electric currents by the use of a magnet:

 The photons in the illustration are oriented according to the north seeking pole of a magnet.
 When swiped away from us, into the paper, the photons’ negative orbs drive positively charged particles to the left.
 Correspondingly, the photons’ positive orbs drive negatively charged particles to the right.
 This is due to the combined effect of the photons’ spin and the direction of the swipe.
 The resulting current is in this case to the left, as can be confirmed by applying Ampère’s right hand grip rule.